kylebebak/react-redux-query/README.md

 RRQ ships with the following [Redux actions](https://redux.js.org/faq/actions):

 - `save`: saves data at key
-- `update`: like save, but takes an updater function, which receives the `data` at key and must return updated data, `undefined`, or `null`; returning `undefined` is a NOOP, while returning `null` removes data at key from query branch
+- `update`: like save, but takes an updater function, which receives the `data` at key and must return updated data, `undefined`, or `null`; returning `undefined` is a NOOP, while returning `null` removes query state object at key from query branch
 - `updateQueryState`: updates query state object (you probably don't need to use this)

 These are really action creators (functions that return action objects).
 You can use the first two to overwrite the `data` at a given key in the query branch.
 For example, in a save user callback: